Ask a Question

 The metal enclosures providing board-level shielding are made of conductive materials such as aluminum, stainless steel, nickel-silver, cold-rolled steel, beryllium copper, and phosphor bronze.
 These metallic cages are available in one-piece, two-piece, multi-cavity designs and custom configurations to offer BLS.
 They come in a variety of material options, shield sizes, surface mounting, and through-hole mount configurations, with customization options available.
 Board level shielding or PCB level shielding, is an EMI shielding technique that significantly contributes to improving the EMC performance of the electronic device.

-In a one-piece shield solution, a single continuous piece of metal is used to cover the components and circuits needing protection.
+One-piece shield design: In a one-piece shield solution, a single continuous piece of metal is used to cover the components and circuits needing protection.
 For a surface mount shield, the metal cage is attached or soldered to the PCB using alignment pins.
 In the case of a through-hole shield, it is attached to the PCB using mounting pins.
 It is a simple & economical shielding solution.
 This shield solution is also available in a multi-plane cover design.
+This type of shield is usually used where access to the covered components for repair is not necessary.

 Figure: One-piece shield design configurations